sugarcane-ai/sugarcane-ai.github.io/src/content/docs/guides/introduction/index.md

 ---
 title: Introduction to Sugarcane AI 🤖
-description: Open Source Microservices Framework for LLM App Development
+description: Learn how to use Microservices Framework for LLM App Development
 ---

 ### Open Source Microservices Framework for LLM Agnostic App Development 🚀